 - You have an urge to urinate but can't pee.

 To find out what's causing your symptoms, your doctor will ask you detailed questions about your medical history.
 They'll ask you about any injuries you've had and whether you've had recent illnesses or vaccinations.
 And they may ask about your lifestyle habits to see if you're at higher risk for certain health problems.

 Give them as much information as possible about your symptoms and any medications you take, including over-the-counter ones.

 Your doctor will also examine you.
 Depending on what they think might be causing your symptoms, they might order blood tests, toxicology screenings, or a test that uses electrodes to see how well your nerves are working.
 They may also order imaging tests, like X-rays, MRIs, or CT scans.
-They may also do a spinal tap to check for problems with your nervous system.
+They may also do a lumbar puncture (spinal tap) to check for problems with your nervous system.